African Americans -- Oregon -- Portland

 Found in 2 Collections and/or Records:

-Abstract The Portland branch of the NAACP was founded in 1914, and worked in the state of Oregon to establish equality for all people and to eliminate racial discrimination in the state.
+The Portland branch of the NAACP was founded in 1914, and works in the state of Oregon to establish equality for all people and to eliminate racial discrimination in the state.
 The collection contains correspondence, meeting materials, financial records, publications, photos, and related ephemera.